kathleen-xue/DR-BiLSTM-implementation/README.md

 Attempted implementation of the paper "DR-BiLSTM: Dependent Reading Bidirectional LSTM for Natural Language Inference".

+## File Structures
+best.pth.tar - pretrained model used for testing

+*.pkl - Preprocessed data files.
+Google Colab was used for preprocessing the dataset and training the model.

+snli_training(_local).json - config files for model training.
+Since preprocessed files are included in the repository, we only include config files for training in case one wants to modify the parameters and re-train the model.

+train_snli.py - script to train the model.

+test_snli.py - script to test the model.

+drlstm folder - model definition and util functions

 ## Getting Started

-Google Colab was used for preprocessing the dataset, training the model and testing.
-To train the model, run the import statements in the beginning; go to the cell with train function and start from there.
-A pretrained model "best.pth.tar" is included.
-To test, run the last two cells.

-To run locally, just do
+To test the model, run

+    python test_snli.py
+To train a new model, modify coresponding parameters in snli_training_local.json and run

     python train_snli.py
-or

-    python test_snli.py